Davidevlops/JS-DSA/graph-algorithms.md

 Breadth-First Search (BFS): Breadth-First Search (BFS) is a fundamental algorithm used for traversing or searching through tree or graph data structures.
 It starts at a selected node (called the source or root) and explores all of its neighbor nodes at the present depth level before moving on to nodes at the next depth level.

+Depth-First Search (DFS) is a fundamental algorithm for traversing or searching tree or graph data structures.
+The algorithm starts at a selected node (called the source or root) and explores as far as possible along each branch before backtracking.